How to Stay Focused on Work in Uncertain Times

 Understandably in uncertain times, our thoughts can get away from us and ‘normal life’ becomes unstable and work can take a backseat.

-However, keeping work front and centre (whether this is work that brings the money in or general productive work) is perhaps more important than ever.
+However, to stay focused on work (whether this is work that brings the money in or general productive work) is perhaps more important than ever.
 If you’re feeling displaced, frustrated or lost, then achievement and routine will be your best friend.

 How to stay focused on work in uncertain times

-Life needs to be balanced, so the following are some of our recommendations for staying focused and keeping calm.
+Life needs to be balanced, so the following are some of our recommendations to stay focused on work and keep calm.
 Find what works for you and experiment, your wellbeing should be front and centre.

 1. Create a healthy routine